 Cinemotion is part of Zawiya perspectives commitment to enhance community interaction with its fellow members.
 We allow members to share stories that make up our collective life.
 Highlighting the needs to express and be heard.

 Zawiya Perspective started out as a response to a need.
 A need that is greatly needed in our community.
 As members of our society graduate from higher education, their identities are being challenged in many ways.
 People make up the community and every community is made up off vibrant members.
 We have many of the most talented members, these individuals are making positive difference in all aspects

-Ali Mustafa: Found himself in a paradigm shift after moving to southern California from the bay area.
-Having attended many of the class at Zaytuna College, wanted to experience the richness of knowledge again.
+Abdullah Haroon: Found himself in a paradigm shift after moving to southern California from the bay area.
+Having attended many of the class at Zaytuna Institute, wanted to experience the richness of knowledge again.
 Having studies many of the sciences of Islam under many teachers and scholars, his foremost teacher being Skaykh Muhammed Al- Jamal, the Imam of Masjid Al-Asqa in Jerusalem.
 Wrote and memorized many of this lesson while being with him over 18 years.
 He enjoys reading and having in-depth conversation about the profound accepts of life.